 Strand Plaza, a former Ministry of Defence office building, is being converted into high-end apartments.
 Primesite Developments expects to finish the £26m conversions by March next year.

 The building offers incredible views of the Three Graces.
 Current plans involve building 109 studio, one-bedroom, and two-bedroom apartments over eight floors with prices starting around £115K.
 Yet, the proposed creation of two different storeys could result in one of Liverpool’s most spectacular penthouse apartments and a total apartment count of 138.

-Mann Island and The Strand To the west and north there are incredible views of the Three Graces: the Liver Building, the Cunard Building and the Port of Liverpool Building.
-To the east, you can see the rooftops and streets of Liverpool, while to the south you can see the Albert Dock and the 30 James Street hotel.
+Mann Island and The Strand To the west and north, incredible views of the Three Graces are the Liver Building, the Cunard Building and the Port of Liverpool Building.
+To the east, you can see the rooftops and streets of Liverpool, while to the south, you can see the Albert Dock and the 30 James Street hotel.

 He said he was excited that he was getting to develop the site, which his firm bought in January this year.
-Strand Plaza was formerly office space but is being converted into apartments He said: “This is what we’ve dreamt of for years.
+Strand Plaza was formerly office space but is being converted into apartments.
+He said: “This is what we’ve dreamt of for years.

 We want to set a new benchmark for apartments in Liverpool.”
 A new facade will mean the building has a more attractive look from The Strand, and Primesite is using local firms to help complete the project.